grymmjack/vscode-profiles/QB64PE-2025/README.md

 - Showing errors in real time
 - Debugging in real time (stepping through code)

-However, you can modify the way vscode works to customize and integrate it to fill these gaps.
+However, you can modify the way vscode works to customize and integrate it to fill SOME of these gaps.

 ## A note about levels of configurations and their purposes
 > vscode is an extremely flexible program that has several levels of settings and configurations.